 How to Drive Safely on an Icy Hill

-The USDOT Federal Highway Administration data shows an average of 536,731 icy road accidents every year.
+According to data from USDOT Federal Highway Administration, there are an average of 536,731 icy road accidents every year.
 Out of these accidents, about 1,836 people die and 136,309 more are injured.
 NOAA records accident fatalities for a range of weather-related accidents such as flood, wind and cold but not for icy roads.
 If they did, they would find that the average icy road fatality count is 3.6 times the total deaths from all other weather hazards combined (507 combined deaths over a 10-year average compared to 1,836 for ice alone).
 See chart at icyroadsafety.com.

 While many motor vehicle accidents happen as a result of icy road conditions, it is up to drivers to adjust their driving behavior to keep themselves and other drivers and pedestrians safe on the road.
 For example, a driver may be ticketed for driving at the speed limit if it was too fast for current road conditions.
 If you or a loved one was injured because a driver made negligent driving choices on icy roads, speak to a car accident attorney about your accident claim before settling.